-- knowledge of the health sector and economy in which the CCG operates - understanding of the legal and regulatory requirements specific to the CCG including: - the provisions of the applicable legislation - NHS England's rules and related guidance - the applicable statutory provisions. - .
-In assessing the potential risks of material misstatement, we obtained an understanding of: - The CCG's operations, including the nature of its other operating revenue and expenditure and its services and of its objectives and strategies to understand the classes of transactions, account balances, expected financial statement disclosures and business risks that may result in risks of material misstatement. - The CCG's control environment, including the policies and procedures implemented by the CCG to ensure compliance with the requirements of the financial reporting framework.
+- understanding of, and practical experience with audit engagements of a similar nature and complexity through appropriate training and participation - · knowledge of the health sector and economy in which the CCG operates - understanding of the legal and regulatory requirements specific to the CCG including: - the provisions of the applicable legislation - NHS England's rules and related guidance - the applicable statutory provisions.

+In assessing the potential risks of material misstatement, we obtained an understanding of:

+- The CCG's operations, including the nature of its other operating revenue and expenditure and its services and of its objectives and strategies to understand the classes of transactions, account balances, expected financial statement disclosures and business risks that may result in risks of material misstatement. - The CCG's control environment, including the policies and procedures implemented by the CCG to ensure compliance with the requirements of the financial reporting framework.